psychemedia/finn-resources/src/riddles_by_fionn.md

 14. (Cormac:) 'Does duirmel{?) send the pretty branch under the side of the oak?
 Because without warmth the plants wither under the fruit-rich oaks.
 15. May your condition not become sorrowful like that of the bird around which the snare was closed.
 You can't undo it afterwards if your camp regrets you too.'
 16. (Ailbe:) 'Why do you trap the bird 4) in its spotless down?
 I would not put my foot in a sling to await my final death.'
-17. (Cormac:) 'I do not dislike negotiating at your side - ugly is a gray face for a warrior - ; that will make you perfect, it will bring all the best to the daughter.'
+17. (Cormac:) 'I do not dislike negotiating at your side - ugly is a gray face for a warrior -; that will make you perfect, it will bring all the best to the daughter.'
-18. (Ailbe :) 'I'm sure, even if I did it, that a gray-headed warrior would be rejected: my little father wouldn't sue me for it ^), because of going to the loud Fian.'
+18. (Ailbe:) 'I'm sure, even if I did it, that a gray-headed warrior would be rejected: my little father wouldn't sue me for it ^), because of going to the loud Fian.'
 19. (Cormac:) 'Even if I tell you: 'Love no old man; that is what a good woman will do', so I was not in the habit of turning away valor debts ... for a good person ß).'20. ...1)
 21. (Ailbe:) 'Why shouldn't you and I have a chat when it can't be a bother?
 If a woman's deeds can be good, what I have heard is good.'
 9. Then someone came from Cormac to ask Find what art he had he would bring to Temair.
 'I'm well versed in ancient sayings and the challenge of cross-talk,' said Find. — 'That's the art of tots and girls with us,' said Cormac. — 'That's how I address tots,' said Find, 'and that doesn't stop me.
 2) I will bring Scenb Scuile^); whose art will be(?) to free women and girls.' — 'Come into the city,' said Cormac, 'no king without queen, no fian-member without warrior wife, no Briuga without mate, no peacemaker without lover, no youth without lover, no maiden without lover, no man without art' — 'I I have' said Find 'till now thrice fifty election placards to the daughters of rulers of Ireland and Scots, and they all made the fianae of Ireland their own, so that there is no half-crooked 4) yoke and no half-empty camp than only my own.
 Now if you have a fine wife who is not a false fine, give her to me.' — 'Ask yourself,' said Cormac, 'in the circle of fine women, whether there is one among them who will answer you and play the word game with you.' - Then Find himself went into the city and came to the homestead where the daughters of Cormac were in a splendid grianän (actually 'Söller'), weaving braids and embroidery threads of gold and silver on robes of all colors.
-10. Then Find spoke the following 'Schnitzel of Elegance': 'Girls', said Find, 'is there anyone among you who because ?
+10. Then Find spoke the following 'Schnitzel of Elegance': 'Girls', said Find, 'is there anyone among you who because?
 1. Which nafs is more spread out than all the seas i)?' — 'The dew is spread further 2)', said Ailbe Gruadbrec, Cormac's daughter.
 She answered because there was no wiser woman in the house, and also because the speech was addressed to her.
 2. 'What is sweeter than mead?' said Find. — 'Familiar conversation*)' said the girl.
 3. 'What is redder than blood^?' said Find. — 'The blush of noble children 6)' said the girl.